We’ve all heard that they’re different (somehow?) I thought this was going to be straight forward, turns out I was wrong.

 But wait!
 Some non-AMP plugs are actually sort-of compatible with the “black dot” tool

 I would’t be making a habit of this.
-As we can see the wire has been damaged by plastic being squashed by the middle punch-down.
+As we can see the wire has been damaged by plastic being squashed by the middle anvil.
 Not recommended!

 The “high performance” feature